The Girl Who Loved Two Princes

 After years of awaiting King Maximus' choice between the houses of Condor and Arden, all of Terres Somnia was somewhat divided.
 To this day, the Ardens were hailed by many as the royal family that should have been.

 Support for the Ardens was so fierce that King Henry feared to see Terres Somnia alight with war even now, five years after his coronation.
-No, the business between himself and his cousin must be done, the king knew, and soon too.

 Families had come in all their grandeur and splendour and offered King Henry gifts the worth of which might buy houses and flattered him according to the best of their ability.
 After doing so, they would go back and find other friends and acquaintances to pay similar respects to, a good many of them looking ready to leave by the end of the first half hour.
 But stay they did, as stay they must.